 The Museum's operating expenses are primarily funded by transfers of funds from the City of Clarksville.
 Other funding sources include grants, donations, endowments, memberships, gift shop sales, and fundraising projects.
-A major reduction in funding by the City of Clarksville or other grantor entities could have a significant effect on the future operations of the Museum's programs and activities.
+A major reduction in funding by the City of Clarksville could have a significant effect on the future operations of the Museum's programs and activities.